How Colours Influence Consumers

-The colours, as with the rest of the elements of design, need to communicate the values of the company and resonate with its intended target audience.
-Colour communicates a wealth of feelings, moods, and circumstances.
-It’s no accident that red and yellow are almost ubiquitously used in branding fast-food franchises, or that blue is so frequently associated with healthcare.
+Colours, as with the rest of the elements of design, need to communicate the values of the company and resonate with its intended target audience.
+Colours communicate a wealth of feelings, moods, and circumstances.
+It’s no accident that red and yellow are almost ubiquitously used in the branding of fast-food franchises, or that blue is so frequently associated with healthcare.

-It is clear from looking at sports teams that fans develop long term emotional relationships with colours associated with brands.
+It is clear, from looking at fans of sports teams, that people develop long-term emotional relationships with colours associated with brands.
 Careful thought has been given to the effect these colours have on human imagination.
 By understanding the moods that colours can promote, a logo can become an effective ambassador for the nature and psychology of the entity it represents.

 Although colours are highly subjective, there are certain colours and combinations that have come to represent particular attributes.
 For decades, it seems, blue has been the go-to colour for conservative corporate identities.
 RBS, HBOS, Standard Life, Zurich, NHS, BUPA, Ford, American Express, GAP, IBM, AOL and Dell are just a few of the most familiar examples of those who embrace blue as their hue of choice.

-Very often new start companies will turn to blue as a means of instantly creating a feeling of establishment, safety and trustworthiness.
-The negative aspects can be when there is too much blue; it can be seen as overcautious; holding on to what we’ve got rather than risk something new.
+Very often, startups will turn to blue as a means of instantly creating a feeling of establishment, safety and trustworthiness.
+The negative aspects can be when there is too much blue which can be seen as overcautious: holding on to what you’ve got rather than risk something new.

 Red, on the other hand, is associated with power.
 From propaganda posters to power ties, red has a way of capturing our attention.
 It burns with a fiery passion, and pulses with emotional intensity.
 It is the colour of desire and has long been associated with courage.
 It can also be associated with lust, danger, debt, anger and blood.
-Red is the go-to colour of choice for fast-food restaurants; Mcdonalds, KFC, Pizza Hut, Chick Fil A, Arbys... the list goes on.
+Red is the go-to colour of choice for fast-food restaurants such as Mcdonalds, KFC, Pizza Hut, Chick Fil A, and the list goes on.